"An in-depth exploration of C++, its features, and the principles of Object-Oriented Programming."

 Supports procedural, OOP, and generic programming.

-.Reusable code blocks with parameters and return values.
+if, switch.for, while.break, return.Reusable code blocks with parameters and return values.

 Direct memory access and dynamic memory management.